Skip to Main Content

 3. Connect Them With a Community

-If your loved one is interested, help them find a cancer support group or system that aligns with what they need.
+If you’re loved one is interested, help them find a cancer support group or system that aligns with what they need.
 This may take some of the stress of searching for the right group away so they can relax.

 4. Start a Prayer Chain